g0rdan/vgv_weather_app/README.md

 After selecting the flavor script will ask on what device do you want to run the app.

-You can run specific flavors directly by running following commands:
+You can run specific flavors directly by running the following commands:

 ```sh
 # Development